-I wanted to show my availability on this blog — a simple “here’s when I’m free” widget.
-Every existing solution required either handing my calendar to a third-party service (Calendly, Cal.com cloud) or setting up OAuth credentials.
-None of them fit a static blog where I just want a read-only JSON feed.
+I wanted to show my availability on this blog — basically a simple “here’s when I’m free” widget.
+Most of the options I looked at either pushed me toward a third-party scheduling service (Calendly, Cal.com cloud) or required setting up OAuth credentials.
+Neither felt like a great fit for a static blog that only needed a read-only JSON feed.

-So I built Timeslot — a self-hosted service that exposes your availability as a clean API, without sharing your calendar details with anyone.
+So I built Timeslot — a small self-hosted service that exposes availability as a simple API while keeping the underlying calendar data on infrastructure I control.

 How It Works#

 Timeslot does one thing: show when you’re free.
-No appointment booking, no email flows — just availability.
+No appointment booking, no email workflows — just availability.

 graph LR A[Google Calendar